 - Make note of the name and title of the interviewer or the person you will check-in with.

 - Have the following items prepared: copies of your resume, a list of references, a notepad, and pens.

 The Day of the Interview

 - Be on time!
-Arrive at least 10 to 15 minutes early.
+Aim to arrive at least 10–15 minutes early.

 - Bring the supplies you prepared the night before your interview.

-- Be considerate and polite to ALL staﬀ members.
-You never know who will provide input for a hiring decision.
+- Be considerate and polite to all staﬀ members.

-- Avoid any scents or jewelry that may be distracting to the employer.
+- Avoid any scents that may be distracting to the employer.